citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 The **resource manifest** is a file named `fxmanifest.lua` (or previously, `__resource.lua`), placed in a [resource folder](/docs/scripting-manual/introduction/introduction-to-resources) on the server.

 It is a Lua file, ran in a separate runtime from any Lua scripts in the resource, set up with a semi-declarative syntax to be used for defining metadata.
+The manifest uses Lua 5.4, for detailed information about the Lua language, refer to the official documentation at http://www.lua.org/manual/5.4/manual.html.

 Example
 -------